home2025202420232022SpeciesBirdsMammalsSpidersInsectsPlantsProjectsTasksPoplarsAimsPictures

 Dog's mercury is an ancient woodland indicator, though Rackham says its value as such is variable.
 In Suffolk, for example, it is often present in old hedgerows not obviously connected to ancient woods.

-Populus nigra betulifolia'native' black poplarplanted
+Populus nigra betulifolia ('native' black poplar)

 Order Malpighiales, family Salicaceae.